Hosted Phone System: Features, Benefits, Pros & Cons

 1) Voicemail to email transcription

 It should come as no surprise that voicemail is a key feature your phone system should have.
-Without it, you risk people never calling back after you miss their call—and potentially losing a customer.
+Without it, you risk people never calling back after you miss their call — and potentially losing a customer.

-However, finding time to get through those voicemails can be tricky.
-With this feature, you can have your voicemail messages transcribed and sent directly to your inbox.
 You don’t need to listen to the message to respond.
 Just listen to the voicemail transcription and have a permanent log of what the incoming call was about.

 2) Video conferencing features